 |Status of Implementation Progress (Outputs, Activities, and Issues)||

 The current total estimated cost of the project is $1,375.7 million equivalent.
-Additional loans to top up up funds of the original loans for the project were approved in December 2014 by AFD ( 69.0 million) and DGT ( 85.0 million) and in August 2016 by EIB ( 70.0 million).
+Additional loans were approved in December 2014 by AFD (69.0 million Euro) and DGT (85.0 million Euro) and in August 2016 by EIB (70.0 million Euro).
 ADB approved its additional financing of $114.8 million on 10 December 2015.
 The government has committed to providing additional counterpart funds to finance taxes and duties, utility removals, and land acquisition and resettlement (LAR).

 |Geographical Location||Hoan Kiem, Hoan Kiem, Huyen Tu Liem, Minh Khai, Nhon, Thanh Pho Ha Noi, Xa Tay Tuu|